jeremy-faraone/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

-.forEach goes over each item in your array and returns something. .map returns items you choose from the original array.
+.forEach goes over each item in your array and modifies the original array.  .map similarly goes over each item in your array and returns items you choose from the original array into a new array, leaving the original array as is.

 2. What is the difference between a function and a method?